Two Mules for Sister Sara: Filming

 Don Siegel describes his struggle to exert control over the filming of Two Mules for Sister Sara: “Marty Rackin [the producer] and I didn’t get along.
 I’d make my points, but he would walk away saying ‘I lose the battles, but I win the war.’”
-According to Siegel the war Rackin won was that “he, not I, did the final editing.
+According to Siegel, the war Rackin won was that “he, not I, did the final editing.
 It’s a limited victory, because if you cut the picture in the camera, shoot the minimum [footage]...there isn’t much leeway in editing unless the producer orders more film shots.”

 The film was shot over 65 days in Mexico and cost around $4 million.
+Exteriors were filmed mostly on-location near Tlayacapan, Morelos, while interiors were shot at Estudios Churubusco in Mexico City.
 Many of the cast and crew, including MacLaine, were stricken by illness while filming, due to having to adjust to the food and water in Mexico.

-Bruce Surtees was a camera operator on the film, and acted as a go-between for Siegel and cinematographer Gabriel Figueroa; this led to his working on Siegel's next film The Beguiled.
+Bruce Surtees, a camera operator on the film, acted as a go-between for Siegel and cinematographer Gabriel Figueroa; this led to his working on Siegel's next film The Beguiled.
 Figueroa used many photographic filters for effects in the film.

 Eastwood revealed that he actually killed a rattlesnake for a scene in the film, as Mexican authorities did not want it released in the area after filming was over.
 Eastwood noted that he did not want to kill it, as he is opposed to killing animals.